MartijnWisse/mirte_workshop/README.md

 **Login username**: mirte
 **Password**: mirte_mirte

-You should see the vscode web editor, a powerfull tool to program robots.
+You should see the vscode web editor, a powerful tool to program robots.
 In the bottom left, you can modify "Themes" --> "Color Theme" for better visibility.

 ### 3. First login